-^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
-At the time of requesting registration, the approval by the Party(ies) involved is required.
+() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+At the time of

 Note:

 - SHP Buriti is controlled by Pouso Alto Energia S/A, where 100% is controlled by Atiaia Energia S.A.